Kong/insomnia-docs/docs/insomnia/organizations.md

 The current owner can start a transfer by:

 - Click “Manage Organization”
-- Chose “Advanced” tab
+- Choose “Advanced” tab
 - Click “Transfer Organization” button
-- Fill in the new owner’s email and organization name for confirmation.
+- Fill in the new owner’s email and organization name for confirmation

 ![Start a transfer](../assets/images/organization_start_transfer.png)